cu-wics/wicsWebsiteWorkshop/README.md

 ![alt WiCSWorkshopLogo](WiCSWorkshop.png)

-> This repository contains a list of "materials or tools,"  instructions (or suggestions) and a base code for participants who are interested in this workshop, which will be happening on March __, 2019.
+> This repository contains a list of "materials or tools,"  instructions (or suggestions) and a base code for participants who are interested in this workshop, which will be happening on March 27, 2019 from 6:00pm to 7:30pm.
 This workshop is specifically targeted to those who have no to little experience with website making but every programmer of all skill level is more than welcome to come!

 <i> The accompanying slideshow will be posted soon </i>